Common Career Mistakes and How to Avoid Them

 Stagnation

-A lack of personal growth can make employees uncompetitive, both inside an organization and on the wider job market.
+Insufficient personal growth could make employees less competitive at work, inside the organization and the larger job market.

-- Get Mentoring: Find a mentor who will offer assistance, suggestions, collaborations, or point out ways to improve.
+- Look for Mentoring: Find a mentor who will offer advice, guidance, connections or identify areas of improvement.

 Negativity

-- Find help whenever you can You can ask a mentor for guidance or to ask colleagues for suggestions.
+- Find help whenever you can Find a mentor to ask for guidance or colleagues for business advice.

 Overcommitting Workload